BhanuPy/WeatherNotificationApp/README.md

 11.   npm start

-12. The app should now be running at http://localhost:3000.
+12. The react app should now be running at http://localhost:3000.